brimdata/super/book/src/formats/model.md

 ## Super-structured Data Model

-TODO: collection of strongly typed values instead of ordered sequence.

-Super-structured data is defined as an ordered sequence of one or more typed data values.
+Super-structured data is a collection of one or more typed data values.
 Each value's type is either a "primitive type", a "complex type", the "type type", a "named type", or the "null type".